ccske/big-data.lab/README.md

 Here, `{HOSTNAME}` refers to the hostname of the machine running the Docker containers, or `localhost` if you are accessing it from the same machine.

 The usage of the Hadoop client is similar to what is described in the [Hadoop Client Usage](#hadoop-client-usage) section.
-However, there is no `hadoop-client` command in this setup.
-Instead, you must use the `/bridge` volume shared between the Docker host and the container, and configure the Hadoop client environment manually to match your Docker host.
+However, you have to manually configure your Ubuntu operating environment to match your Docker setup.
 You may refer to the `ubuntu-vm-setup.sh` script for guidance, but **do not run it**.

 > [!NOTE]
 > You may also notice an nginx container.
-> Nginx acts as a reverse proxy, allowing browsers outside the Docker bridge network to access the web interfaces of the Hadoop master and worker nodes.
+> Nginx acts as a reverse proxy, allowing browsers outside the Docker bridge network to access the web interfaces of the Hadoop worker nodes.

-**<ins>Shut Down the Hadoop Cluster and Client via Docker Compose/ins>**
+**<ins>Shut Down the Hadoop Cluster and Client via Docker Compose</ins>**
 The following commands will shut down the Hadoop cluster and client and remove all containers.
 However, data and logs are preserved in persistent Docker volumes.
 When you start the cluster again, it will automatically reuse those volumes.